Glance and Focus Networks for Dynamic Visual Recognition: Experiments

 \subsection{Video Recognition}

-The \textit{Budgeted batch classification} results are shown in Figure \ref{fig:video_recognition}, where similar observations to image recognition can be obtained.
+\textbf{Main results.} The \textit{Budgeted batch classification} results on three representative video-based benchmarks are shown in Figure \ref{fig:video_recognition}, where similar observations to image recognition can be obtained.
 GFNet is shown to significantly improve the computational efficiency of TSM.
 For instance, on Something-Something V2, GFNet reduces the average budget for each video from $6.5\times10^{10}$ to $2.5\times10^{10}$ Multiply-Adds when reaching an accuracy of $\sim61\%$.
 In addition, GFNet outperforms the state-of-the-art efficient video recognition framework, AdaFuse \cite{meng2021adafuse}, by large margins ($\sim1.5-5\%$).
 Notably, however, GFNet is actually orthogonal to AdaFuse since the latter mainly focuses on improving the network architecture.
 Besides, in video recognition, the computational cost of our method can also be tuned online without additional training.

+\textbf{Visualization.} The visualization results of GFNet on video benchmarks are shown in Figure \ref{fig:video_visualization}.
+For each video, 4 uniformly-sampled frames are presented, and the meaning of annotations is the same as Figure \ref{fig:visualization}.
+One can observe that GFNet is able to recognize some semantically simpler actions at the \textit{Glance Step}, \emph{e.g.}, ``removing something'', which mainly includes identifying the disappearance of a certain object.
+In contrast, for more difficult samples, our model can adaptively localize and leverage some task-relevant video patches to understand more complex behaviors (\emph{e.g.}, pretending to do something) or model the relationships between objects (\emph{e.g.}, the co-occurrence of two objects and the ``next to'' relationship).